-2021 sign-ups are OPEN!
+2021 Sign-ups are OPEN!

-- Choose between two share sizes:
+- You get to choose between two sizes:

 - Full Share (8-10 vegetables, fruits or herbs/week).
 Great for vegetable-loving pairs or 2-4 folks who eat moderate amounts of produce.

 - Petite Share (5-7 vegetables, fruits or herbs/week).
 Great for vegetable-loving individuals or small households that dine out occasionally.

 - Your subscription will cost $24-$43 per week, depending on the share size you select and pickup location.

 - We host an online farm store for our members!
 During the season you can add items to your share on week-by-week basis (flats of strawberries, bulk tomatoes for canning or flowers from the farm, as well as add-ons from neighboring producers as available – possibly pork, eggs, mushrooms, etc).
 We will let you know what the ordering hours/deadlines are.